IanRietveld/IPASS/README.md

 <br>Oled display I've used for this project: <a href="https://hu-hbo-ict.gitlab.io/turing-lab/ti-lab-shop/oled-1.html">Oled.</a>

 <br>
-<br>Oled display I've used for this project: <a href="https://hu-hbo-ict.gitlab.io/turing-lab/ti-lab-shop/oled-1.html">Oled.</a>
+<br> Relais I've used for this project: <a href="https://hu-hbo-ict.gitlab.io/turing-lab/ti-lab-shop/relais%201.html>Relais.</a>

 <h2>Author</h2>
 <table style="width:100%">